openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 #.
 Select **Save**.

    You have now associated your content group with a cohort.
-Any course content that you :ref:`designate as available to that content group<Specify Components in Courseware as Available Only to Certain Content Groups>` is available to learners in the associated cohort or cohorts.
+Any course content that you :ref:`designate as available to that content group<Specify Content as Available Only to Certain Content Groups>` is available to learners in the associated cohort or cohorts.

 You can associate additional cohorts with the same or a different content group by repeating steps 3 to 7.